jtl-software/connector-documentation/tutorial/primary-key-mapper-class.rst

         }

         /**
-         * Deletes a specific linking identified by the type and al least one part the the id
+         * Deletes a specific linking identified by the type and at least one part the the id
          * @inheritDoc
          */
         public function delete(int $type, string $endpointId = null, int $hostId = null): bool